ARSBros3/mlpr_project_2024/README.md

 3. **Text_tag-** Various tags given to the text, based on the type of content in the raw text.

 ### test.csv
-There are 1267 instances here, with 2 features- the raw and text, and the tags for the text.
+There are 1267 instances here, with 2 features- the raw text, and the tags for the text.